 Key Features

 Schwab One is free to start, and you can invest in stocks, ETFs, and other financial products.
-This user-controlled investment portfolio carries no commissions or trades, and there are no fees when buying or selling any instrument, including ETFs and stocks.
+This user-controlled investment portfolio carries no commissions, trades, or fees when buying or selling instruments, including ETFs and stocks.

-You may also choose to open a checking account that links to your investment account.
-Doing so may be very appealing, as the Schwab High-Yield Investor Checking Account is considered a top performer in the field of high-yield checking accounts.
+You may also open a checking account linking to your investment account.
+Doing so may be very appealing, as the Schwab High-Yield Investor Checking Account is considered a top performer in high-yield checking accounts and is just as competitive as savings accounts offered at a traditional bank.
 There’s no minimum balance to get started investing with Charles Schwab One.

 If you step up to a managed portfolio, it will require a minimum ante of $25,000.
 You can pursue an investment in mutual funds or ETFs.
-On the mutual fund side, choose from 24 templates to create a semi-personalized portfolio that works for your approach and risk sensitivity.
+On the mutual fund side, choose from 24 templates to create a semi-personalized portfolio that suits your approach, risk tolerance, and sensitivity.

 Or, choose from twelve ETF model portfolios designed to find a balance between income and growth, with an eye toward diversification.

-Both managed portfolios offer competitive fees when compared to similar instruments, though you may pay a bit more on the ETF side of Schwab Managed Portfolios.
+Both managed portfolios offer competitive fees compared to similar instruments, though you may pay more on the ETF side of Schwab Managed Portfolios.

 All clients have access to the robo-advisor’s diversified portfolio.
-To speak with an advisor or customer service, contact Schwab 24/7.
+To speak with a human financial advisor or customer service, contact Schwab 24/7.

 Pros